webqit/webqit-community.docs/oohtml/README.md

 This lets us build very reactive applications natively.

-Using an element's state API, we could make a practical *collapsible* component.
+Using an element's state API, here's how we could make a practical *collapsible* component.

 ```html
 <my-collapsible namespace>